rchurch4/quotes/README.md

 ### Other

 **“Let us read, and let us dance; these two amusements will never do any harm to the world.”** - Voltaire

+**"A common mistake that people make when trying to design something completely foolproof is to underestimate the ingenuity of complete fools."** - Douglas Adams